 How the Garden Came to Be

-The plot on which it sits was once owned by the Illinois Central Rail yard and also housed a few parking lots.
-In 1997 it was made available for purchase and the city of Chicago purchased the plot for park development, thus giving the property back to the people as it was originally intended by the Chicago forefathers and a 1836 Board of Canal Commissions decree.
+The plot on which it sits was once owned by the Illinois Central Railroad and also housed a few parking lots.
+In 1997 it was made available for purchase and the city of Chicago purchased the plot for park development, thus giving the property back to the people as it was originally intended by the Chicago forefathers and an 1836 Board of Canal Commissions decree.

 Types of Plants in the Garden

 There is a very large assortment of plants located here and designed to bloom in succession from spring through late fall.
-The best times to visit are from June though September, where you will get several plants performing at their peak bloom time creating masses of flowers.
-See the chart below for season and what is blooming in each season.
+The best times to visit are from June through September, when you will get several plants performing at their peak bloom time creating masses of flowers.
+See the chart below for the seasons and what is blooming in each season.

 Lurie Garden Plants by Season

 It is important to note, while the gardens are free and open to the public the majority of the time, it is wise to check ahead of time to make sure the gardens are open.
 Large events held in Millennium Park and Grant Park, like Lollapalooza, can temporarily close the garden.
 This is for the safety of the plants to make sure they aren't getting trampled by large crowds.
 You can check the status of accessibility by going to its website.

 The Lurie Garden is one of those places that you cannot visit just once; the landscape is constantly changing throughout the year.
 Visit often to view the garden in all seasons.
 The best part about the garden aside from the interesting and native plants is that it is FREE!
 So even if you are on a tight budget, you can easily take public transit downtown (the CTA and Metra have service very close to the garden) and stop by for a visit.
 There are also several other public artworks downtown you can visit for free, so you can turn your afternoon into a self-guided sightseeing tour of the iconic city works.